Teach Edge

 Teach Edge also includes personalised AI-assisted tutoring designed for formative assessment.

-Teachers set the topic (as broad or as specific as they like).
 Students then have one-to-one tutoring conversations.
 Each session begins with a short multiple-choice baseline check, and then proceeds in a Socratic, step-by-step way.

 Crucially, these conversations are visible to teachers.
-Teachers can:

 • review full tutoring transcripts for an individual student